niklasramo/popo.js/README.md

   // any effect.
   container: container,

-  // Define a collision method using one of the formats wth the given
+  // Define a collision method using one of the formats below with
-  // methods below.
-The idea is to define a collision method for each
+  // available methods.
+The idea is to define a collision method for
-  // side separately.
+  // each side separately or use one of the shorthand formats.

   // Methods: "none", "push", "push!"